ChrisMash/ProvisioningProfile/README.md

 ### In your build phases

-You can add the `script.sh` shell script as a Run Script build phase to provide a warning or error if the profile will expire soon.
-See the test apps in `Examples` for an example of how to make use of the script.
+You can add the `check_provisioning_expiry.sh` shell script as a Run Script build phase to provide a warning or error if the profile will expire soon.

+Copy the script file out of the package/repo and add it to your own project's files.
+See the build phases of the test apps in `Examples` for an example of how to make use of the script.

 ## Contributions